lelesqc/DynamicModeDecomposition/README.md

 """
 ```

-These functions and properties of flowtorch.analysis are used in our testing module to verify results.
+These functions and properties of *flowtorch.analysis* are used in our testing module to verify results.
 This example is constructed through a unique implementation code
-(plotting of data and results excluded), while in DMD folder the different parts of the code (configuration, data loading etc.) are displayed individually.
+(plotting of data and results excluded), while in *DMD* folder the different parts of the code (configuration, data loader etc.) are displayed individually.